 The Babson community remembers, reflects upon, and celebrates the legacy of Dr. Martin Luther King Jr. This annual event initiates and continues conversations about the realization of King's vision of justice, equality, and peace in our own community and in the world at large.

-12th Annual Martin Luther King Jr. Legacy Day
+15th Annual Martin Luther King Jr. Legacy Day

 Martin Luther King, Jr. Legacy Day Creativity Contest

-All submissions must be received by midnight on Monday, February 9, 2015.
+All submissions must be received by midnight on Friday, February 9, 2018.

 View photos from past Martin Luther King Jr. Legacy Day celebrations »